9ae/bagel/femmenoir/Characters.md

 *View zooms out to the rest of the skating rink and holiday lights.*

-FIDI RIVERSIDE PARK - NIGHT
+ROCKERFELLER CENTER RIVERSIDE PARK - NIGHT

 *DIANE and GUY1 are walking along the waterfront.
 DIANE has both of her fingers entwined she is looking down.
 GUY1 has both of his hands in his jacket pockets and is looking around at the other pedestrians.
 She stops walking and looks up to smile.*